Radon and Indoor Air Program

 - Topic and title must be on the Artwork Submission Form

-- White paper - 12 x 18 and 8.5 x 11 sizes are preferred, but all submission sizes will be accepted (preferred sizes are for easier reproducibility)
+- White paper - 12 x 18 size is preferred, but all submission sizes will be accepted (preferred sizes is for easier reproducibility)

 - Can be created with crayon, markers, paint (watercolor, tempera, acrylic), collage, photographs or computer graphics